jill-lau-data/Vancouver_Gas_Price_Analysis/README.md

 # Google Apps Script Gas Price Fetcher

-This Google Apps Script fetches gas prices from GasBuddy.com and stores them in a Google Sheet.
+This Google Apps Script fetches gas prices of 18 different locations in Greater Vancouver from GasBuddy.com and stores them in a Google Sheet.

 ## Usage